tbgh011/kepler/README.md

 - RGB color balance, saturation, vibrance, hue rotation
 - Levels & Curves with draggable tone curve canvas
 - CLAHE (Contrast Limited Adaptive Histogram Equalization)
-- De-rind — limb dark-undershoot correction with Saturn mode, Arc Start/End gap control, and Show Mask overlay
+- De-rind — removes the bright or dark rind heavy sharpening leaves at a planet's edge.
+One-click **Auto De-rind**, then Edge and Feather; **Saturn mode** keeps the correction off the rings automatically at any image rotation, including where they cross in front of the globe.
+Corrects in luminance only, so your RGB color work is preserved.
+Show Mask overlay and a manual Arc Start/End wedge are available for fine control
 - Channel View — inspect L, R, G, B, and Saturation channels independently in the preview
 - Projects — save and reload all processing settings to a named .kproj file; separate image and project folders remembered between sessions
 - Preview rotation with batch sync and export